 Treatment given to weaken and destroy breast cancer before surgery is called neoadjuvant treatment.
 Neoadjuvant treatment isn’t routinely used to treat early-stage breast cancer, but may be used if the cancer is large or aggressive.
 Neoadjuvant treatment is more commonly used before surgery for breast cancer that has spread outside the breast to other tissue in the breast area (locally advanced disease).

 One or more chemotherapy medicines are commonly used in a neoadjuvant treatment regimen, including Taxol (chemical name: paclitaxel).
 The targeted therapies Herceptin (chemical name: trastuzumab) and Tykerb (chemical name: lapatinib) also may be used in a neoadjuvant regimen if the cancer is HER2-positive.
 HER2-positive breast cancers have too many copies of the HER2/neu gene, which make too much of the HER2 protein.
 HER2-positive breast cancers tend to be aggressive, so doctors may recommend neoadjuvant treatment for them.
 Herceptin and Tykerb fight HER2-positive breast cancers by blocking the cancer cells’ ability to receive growth signals.
-Herceptin is given intravenously.
+Herceptin is given intravenously, which means the medicine is delivered directly into your bloodstream through an IV or a port.
+A newer form of Herceptin, Herceptin Hylecta (chemical name: trastuzumab and hyaluronidase-oysk), can be given as an injection.
 Tykerb is a pill taken by mouth.

 One way for doctors to judge the effectiveness of neoadjuvant treatment is to look at the tissue removed during surgery to see if any active cancer cells are present.
 If no active cancer cells are present, doctors call it a “pathologic complete response.”
 Doctors have wondered if a pathologic complete response after neoadjuvant treatment is linked to better outcomes for early-stage, HER2-positive breast cancer.